NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 3. Once a group of permits is affiliated together, revenues for the trailing 5 years are combined and aggregated.
 For example, if permits 123 and 456 were affiliated in 2022 but not from 2017-2021, the revenues for 123 and 456 across the 2017-2021 period averaged when making a SBA size determination.
 This is consistent with current SBA guidance.

-3. When the dataset is generated for subsequent years, the affiliate id variables will change.
+4. When the dataset is generated for subsequent years, the affiliate id variables will change.
 For example if permits 123 and 456 were affiliate_id =3 in 2021, that same grouping (if it even exists) is likely to have a different value of affiliate_id in 2022.
 This is probably fine for RFA purposes.

-4. If a business is owned by another business, you won't see the people in the company in bus_own.
+5. If a business is owned by another business, you won't see the people in the company in bus_own.
 The people in this situation are one or more levels below the first owner record and thus don't show up in bus_own.
 We don't have many businesses like this, but there are few.
 This means that the dataset does not combine as many firms as it should.
 Therefore, there are probably more firms and small firms that in reality.

-5. The YYYY-1 part of Entity_type_YYYY-1 is slightly confusing.
-See §121.107 below.
+6. Entities are classified using receipts from the previous fiscal year, per §121.107 (primary-industry determination).
+The `YYYY-1` suffix in `entity_type_YYYY-1` reflects the source revenue year (`yr_select`), not the run year.

-6. We switched over to CAMS_LAND for landings.
+7. We switched over to CAMS_LAND for landings.
 CAMS_LAND uses ITIS TSN codes instead of NESPP3/4 codes.
 If you insist, you can look up the NESPP3/4 codes.

 # Examples
-Please see the subfolder in "stata_code" for a few stata code samples.
-You're on your own for SAS or R.
+Please see the subfolders in `stata_code/` for Stata code samples and `R_code/` for the R port (extraction, joins, Oracle push, and verification scripts).

 # Disclosure / Confidentiality
 The number of skate entities under 3 can be presented (i.e., 1 or 2) without violating confidentiality.